- What is Twitter?

 - All other available details or context regarding the particular circumstances.

-Twitter provides each registered user with the capacity to obtain a download of Tweets posted to their personal account.
-More information on how a user can request that information is available in our Help Center: https://support.twitter.com/articles/20170160.
+Registered Twitter users can obtain a download of Tweets posted to his or her Twitter account.
+Directions on how a user can request that information are available in our Help Center.

-Other general inquiries from law enforcement / government officials can be submitted through our web form.
+Other general inquiries from law enforcement or government officials can be submitted through our web form.

 c/o Trust & Safety - Legal Policy